Greece Moments Greece Moments

 Curious coastal formations in the Kato Mani

-In addition to numerous traditional taverns along the coastal road, there are also hidden coves where you can refresh yourself.
-We found the Vatta Beach in the village of Chalikia Vatta near Kotronas.
-Here you will find a wide and bright white pebble beach with a beautiful turquoise blue sea.
+In addition to numerous traditional taverns along the coastal road, there are also hidden coves where you can cool off.
+We discovered Vatta Beach in the village of Chalikia Vatta near Kotronas.
+Here you’ll find a wide, bright white pebble beach with a beautiful turquoise blue sea.

 Greece Packing List